vivienlee00/blwuberrlee-pancakes_berriB_leeV_panC_wuJ/README.md

 ## D3 Features:

-There will be a pie chart that can be filled with variable data.
-Such examples include percentages of gender, race, age range, and number of deaths.
-The chart may be interchanged with such information to give the viewer a general trend of mass shootings around the country.
+The timeline can be expanded/zoomed into.
+For example, when zoomed out all the way, the timeline shows all 50 years of data, but the user can choose a specific decade, click on it, and then the timeline stretches to only show the decade on-screen.
+This continues to a single-year view as well.

-The timeline will also be variable and can interchange between the specific details of the mass shooting with quick, quantifiable data such as data about the shooter.
+The timeline will also be a "heat map": depending on the view, each time interval will be shaded differently based on number of occurances.
+For example, a decade with more occurances of shootings will be shaded darker than a decade with fewer.

 ## Gallery Examples: